Los Angeles Rams vs. Cincinnati Bengals NFL Super Bowl Odds, Plays and Insights for February 13, 2022

 Rams stats and trends

-- Los Angeles has 10 wins against the spread in 20 games this year.
+- Los Angeles has 10 wins against the spread in 20 games this season.

-- So far this season, the Rams have been installed as favorites by a 4.5-point margin or more eight times and are 4-4 ATS in those matchups.
+- The Rams have been favored by 4.5 points or more eight times this season and are 4-4 ATS in those games.

-- Los Angeles' games this year have gone over the point total 10 times in 20 opportunities (50%).
+- Los Angeles' games this year have hit the over in 50% of its opportunities (10 times in 20 games with a set point total).

-- Los Angeles is 7-5 against the spread and 10-2 overall in games when it records more than 22.1 points.
+- When Los Angeles puts up more than 22.1 points, it is 7-5 against the spread and 10-2 overall.

-- Los Angeles is 7-6 against the spread and 11-2 overall when the team totals over 350.8 yards.
+- In games that Los Angeles totals over 350.8 yards, the team is 7-6 against the spread and 11-2 overall.

-- The Rams have turned the ball over 23 times this season, two more turnovers than the Bengals have forced (21).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Bengals.